bladeXue/wordgets/README.md

 **Update log:**

-v1.0.1(coming soon but encountering some bugs):
+v1.0.1:

 (1)fix some erroneous message dialogs.
-(Currently encountering some bugs on macOS and trying to fix)
+(On macOS, if you are using an network proxy or the network is disconnected, the question dialog does not allow you to make any choices.
+Please fix it and restart the app.)

 ---
 1. Introduction